harrisonzhu508/citadelchallenge/docs/source/Bayes.rst

 Simulating our prior model
 --------------------------

-Our prior model is a reductive representation of a complex random phenomena, hence it is vital to evaluate the model for likeness to the real world to ensure our posterior inference is justified.
+As our prior model is a reductive representation of a complex random phenomena, it is vital to evaluate the model for likeness to the real world to ensure our posterior inference is justified.

-We first consider 100,000 samples from the prior model in Figure XXX.
+We first consider 100,000 samples from the prior model in **Figure XXX**.
 This graph demonstrates likeness to real observed data for Europe over the past 5 years.
 Additionally, the credible intervals plotted show a sufficiently large range of realisations.
-The mean weekly flu count is 3934 (CI: 1313,6629) which further provide reasonable fit to reality, for example, in 2018 the European weekly average was 4611 patients.
+The mean weekly flu count is 3934 (Credible Interval: 1313, 6629) which provides a reasonable fit to the reality of the weekly average of 4611 patients in 2018 in Europe.

 .. image:: ./img/synthetic.png

-It is important to scrutinise the prior for informativeness with respect to quantities we are particularly interested in.
+It is important to scrutinise the prior for informativeness with respect to the quantities we are particularly interested in.
 In Figure XXX the approximate distribution of average and maximum counts for 100,000 samples are given.
-Both are satisfactory, since they fall roughly uniform across wide intervals.
+Both are satisfactory since they fall roughly uniform across wide intervals.
 The weekly average of 4611 in 2018 falls in the range of high density for the average, and the European 2018 maximum of 19,074 patients infected also sits in the high density region